SUMMARY: you MUST ALWAYS end a CQ with a K

 You may think it is cool and professional, it is anything but.

-Let’s say you call CQ like the minority of those who use these incorrect procedures today, and you just end with CQ DE CALLSIGN and silence, or CQ DX DE CALLSIGN CALLSIGN DX and silence, and so on, not only is there no invitation for anyone to reply, or clear indication that you are now listening, but anyone far away suffering QSB can’t be at all sure you have stopped.
+Let’s say you call CQ like the growing minority of those who use these incorrect procedures today, and you just end with CQ DE CALLSIGN and silence, or CQ DX DE CALLSIGN CALLSIGN DX and silence, and so on, not only is there no invitation for anyone to reply, or clear indication that you are now listening, but anyone far away suffering QSB can’t be at all sure you have stopped.

 So, now let’s say we end our CQ correctly with a K as in CQ CQ DE CALLSIGN CALLSIGN K. In this case we know that the CQ call has finished, and, it is not just a general broadcast or test, and, that you are now listening, and, that you want a reply, that you are inviting anyone to reply to your call.